Yan'an: ROC era

+Red capital of Chinese communism

 In 1934, two regional soviets were established.
 In October 1935, following the Long March, forces of the Chinese Red Army arrived in the area from Jiangxi.
-The following month, communist forces established a regional government in Wayaobao and re-organized regional soviet administrations.
+The following month, communist forces established a regional government in Wayaobu and re-organized regional soviet administrations.
 In May 1936, the area was re-organized by communist forces as Shaan-Gan-Ning Province (陕甘宁省).
 In December 1936, at the start of the Second United Front, Yan'an was taken over by the Chinese Communists.
 When Edgar Snow went there in 1936, it was under Kuomintang control and a Red army siege had recently been lifted.
 Unknown to him at the time, there had also been contacts there between the Communists and the generals who later staged the Xi'an Incident.
 Snow actually met Mao at Bao'an (Pao An).

 Having rebelled against Chiang, the local warlords decided to hand over Yan'an to the Communists, who were now allies.
 They pulled out, and in January 1937, the Red Army entered Yan'an, without a fight.
-This is described by Agnes Smedley in her book Battle Hymn of China.
-She was in Xi'an at the time and got to Yan'an shortly after the take-over.
+Around this time, American journalist Agnes Smedley was covering the Communist Eighth Route Army, which she wrote about in her book Battle Hymn of China.

 On September 6, 1937, Yan'an became the seat of the communist government of what became known as the Shaanxi-Gansu-Ningxia Border Region.
 It became the center for intensive training of party members and army troops.
+Thousands of intellectuals traveled to Yan'an from all over the country.
+From 1937 through 1941, the Communist government organized large-scale migrations to Yan'an, predominantly from Suide to the northeast, which was a significantly more densely populated area.
+Many farmers from the region were attracted to Yan'an for the prospect of working more land, as well as the Communists' land and tax reforms.
+From 1937 to 1939, over 1,500,000 mu of previously unused land was cleared for agriculture.
+During this time, the large drive for intense rural labor earned its detractors, and was publicly criticized by some for "giving people a distaste for collective labour".
+Subsequently, these types of large-scale labor projects would be handled by the army.
 In 1941, Mao Zedong put special influence on a series of training programs to "correct unorthodox tendencies" and essentially mold the peasantry to the communist model.
-One of the first CPC programs launched was the Yan'an Rectification Movement.
+One of the first CCP programs launched was the Yan'an Rectification Movement.